 –Elizabeth Akers Allen (1832–1911)

 The month of March was named for the Roman god of war, Mars.
 Traditionally, this was the time of year to resume military campaigns that had been interrupted by winter.
+Read more about how the months got their names.

 “Just for Fun” Days